- Self-Love:Do You Really Love Yourself? - May 10, 2021

 Sisterhood Agenda is now accepting mentees for mentoring.

-Contact us to schedule your mentoring session with a Sisterhood Advisor.
+BOOK NOW to schedule your mentoring session with a Sisterhood Advisor.

 All ages can benefit from mentoring.
 Having a mentor is like having a big sister, a life coach, a wise aunt, and a spiritual advisor, all in one.
 Our approach to mentoring is holistic and integrated to maximize well-being and success.